Baselyne-Systems/cdc-platform/README.md

 ## Architecture

+### Platform boundary

+The platform manages everything between the source database and the sink destinations:

+- **Kafka** — Topics are provisioned automatically from source table names.
+The platform owns the consumer group, offset lifecycle, and DLQ topics.
+- **Schema Registry** — Debezium publishes Avro schemas; the platform monitors them for version changes and compatibility.
+- **Debezium** — The platform deploys and manages the source connector via the Kafka Connect REST API.
+- **Consumer + dispatch** — The platform's async consumer, per-partition queues, and worker tasks are the processing core.

+The source database and sink destinations are the only things outside the platform boundary.
+The source is read-only (Debezium captures WAL changes).
+Sinks are write-only (the platform pushes events to them).

 ### Pipeline lifecycle

-1. **Topic creation** — CDC topics are auto-created based on the source tables and topic prefix (e.g. `cdc.public.customers`)
+1. **Topic provisioning** — The platform auto-creates Kafka topics based on source tables and topic prefix (e.g. `cdc.public.customers`, `cdc.public.customers.dlq`)
 2. **Connector deployment** — A Debezium PostgreSQL connector is registered via the Kafka Connect REST API
 3. **Sink initialization** — All enabled sinks are started (connections opened, clients initialized)
+4. **Schema + lag monitors started** — Background tasks begin polling the Schema Registry and Kafka for version changes and consumer lag
-4. **Consume loop** — An async consumer polls Kafka in a background thread, deserializes Avro messages, and enqueues to per-partition bounded queues
+5. **Consume loop** — An async consumer polls Kafka in a background thread, deserializes Avro messages, and enqueues to per-partition bounded queues
-5. **Parallel dispatch** — Each partition has its own async worker that drains its queue and dispatches to all sinks concurrently
+6. **Parallel dispatch** — Each partition has its own async worker that drains its queue and dispatches to all sinks concurrently
-6. **Offset management** — Offsets are committed at the min-watermark across all sinks (see below)
+7. **Offset management** — Offsets are committed at the min-watermark across all sinks (see below)
-7. **Schema monitoring** — A background task polls Schema Registry for version changes, logging structured events and optionally halting on incompatible changes
-8. **Lag monitoring** — Consumer lag per partition is periodically queried and logged
-9. **Graceful shutdown** — On SIGINT/SIGTERM, monitors are stopped, partition workers are cancelled, all sinks are flushed and stopped, and a final offset commit is issued
+8. **Graceful shutdown** — On SIGINT/SIGTERM, monitors are stopped, partition workers are cancelled, all sinks are flushed and stopped, and a final offset commit is issued

 ### Exactly-once delivery